deafelimuplus/sign-language-dictionary-tutorial/README.md

 ```
 ### Step 6: Test your webhook

-1. Run this command in your terminal or Visual Studio Code to test your webhook verification into this cURL request:
+1. Run this command in your terminal or Visual Studio Code.
+You test your webhook verification into this cURL request:
 ```
 $ curl -X GET "https://us-central1-MY_PROJECT_NAME.cloudfunctions.net/webhook_messenger?hub.verify_token=<YOUR_VERIFY_TOKEN>&hub.challenge=CHALLENGE_ACCEPTED&hub.mode=subscribe"
 ```